About the Sunrise and Sunset Calculator

-For locations north of 66°34' N or south of 66°34' S latitude, the Sun will be above the horizon all day in the summer and below the horizon all day in the winter.
+For locations north of 66°34' N or south of 66°34' S latitude, the Sun is above the horizon all day on some days during the summer and below the horizon all day on some days during the winter.

 Technically, sunrise and sunset are calculated based on the true geocentric position of the Sun at 90°50' from the zenith position (directly above the observer).

 The azimuth displayed is the horizontal direction of the Sun at sunrise or sunset at the times displayed in the Sunrise and Sunset columns.
 As on a compass, the azimuth is measured in degrees, with 360 in a full circle, counted in a clockwise direction from north.
 North has an azimuth value of 0 degrees, east is 90 degrees, south is 180 degrees, and west is 270 degrees.
 A small arrow is displayed after the azimuth value to indicate the map direction where the Sun will rise or set (for a map where north is upward).

 Since the times used for the sunrise and sunset calculations are also used for the azimuth calculation, the actual height of the horizon and refraction as described for the Sunrise and Sunset columns can influence the real direction where the Sun rises or sets.